 Obviously this clear and specific literal audience leaves no room to apply Revelation 3:10 to anyone else.

 Seven Prophetic Churches or Church Eras

-However, the fact that these letters appear in a prophetic book suggests the possibility that the letters have a dual purpose.
+However, the fact that these letters appear in a prophetic book suggests the possibility that the letters have a dual purpose or fulfillment.
 They could apply to both the seven literal churches of that day and to future churches that would share similar characteristics.

 One theory is that instead of seven future churches, the seven churches represent seven successive “church eras” that would exist between Christ's First and Second Comings and come in the same order listed.
 These church eras would have different centers due to the changes over time in where the Gospel (and Bible) is flourishing.

 This makes a lot of sense when you consider a few points from the seven letters:

 - The first era, Ephesus, mentions apostles, specifically those who call themselves such but are not.
 No other church letter mentions them.
 The apostles, of course, died out soon after the first century, a time period that would only coincide in a "first church era."

 - The last era, Laodicea, best describes the modern Christian religion centered in America (and other Western Nations).
 We have the richest standard of living and, just as this did to King Solomon, a distracted and backslidden spirituality suffering from materialism.
 The cares of life have corrupted this generation and it is in need of the better works, better teaching and more sacrifice.